jahrik/ansible-vim/README.md

 # Managing vim with ansible

 Vim is my favorite text editor and a tool that I use every day at work and at home.
 I'm writing this text with vim.
 If you are in the IT field, you can relate that a text editor is one of your most powerful tools.
 Being comfortable and proficient in "{{ text_editor_of_your_choice }}" seams like a basic skill, but is a very valuable skill to have.
 Getting used to the default install with base configs is not a bad idea, either.
-As a sysadmin, you will most likely only be using the default settings accross all the systems you manage, but on your personal system you should go nuts and customize the hell out of it.
+As a sysadmin, you will most likely only be using the default settings across all the systems you manage, but on your personal system you should go nuts and customize the hell out of it.

 Ansible is my favorite tool for managing a local system.
 I like chef for orchestrating larger infrastructure, but Ansible just makes more sense when it comes to configuring one or two local systems.
 There's just way less setup involved.
 If you are setting up Ansible for the first time, you'll want to start with their [install docs](http://docs.ansible.com/ansible/latest/intro_installation.html).
 Once you've got it installed and are ready to go, you can follow along locally or on a VM.
 I'll do so with a couple of vagrant boxes.